Health Insurance Institute of Slovenia

 Health insurance is compulsory and voluntary.
-Compulsory health insurance is provided by the Health Insurance Institute of Slovenia, voluntary health insurance is carried out by other health insurance companies.
+Compulsory health insurance is provided by the Health Insurance Institute of Slovenia, and voluntary health insurance is carried out by other health insurance companies.
+Voluntary health insurance comprises supplemental health insurance (dopolnilno zdravstveno zavarovanje) and additional health insurance (dodatno zdravstveno zavarovanje), the first covering the full cost of a number of common healthcare services and the second providing for superior standard of hospital treatment and some other premium rights.
+Supplemental health insurance will cease on 1 January 2024, and the monthly cost of 35 euros will become part of the compulsory health insurance.

 The Institute comprises 10 regional units and 45 branch offices distributed around the territory of Slovenia.
 The Information Centre and the Directorate complete the Institute's structure.
 At the end of 2019, the Institute staff numbered regular 950 employees.
 The Institute is governed by an Assembly, whose members are the (elected) representatives of employers (including the representatives of the Government of the Republic of Slovenia) and employees.
 The executive body of the Assembly is the Institute Board of Directors.